Yashik-Jain/Research-Agent/README.md

 | Tavily errors | Missing `TAVILY_API_KEY` or quota/rate limits. |
 | Empty or poor scrape | Target site blocks bots, needs JS, or URL from search is wrong — reader relies on the model picking a URL and `requests` fetching HTML. |
 | `ModuleNotFoundError` | Run `pip install -r requirements.txt` inside the active venv. |

 ---

-## Security and ethics

-- **Do not commit** `.env` or API keys (`.gitignore` already lists `.env`).
-- Scraping is subject to site terms of service and `robots.txt`; use responsibly and prefer sources that permit access.
-- Generated reports are **not** guaranteed factual — always verify claims and citations for production or academic use.

----

-## License

-Add a `LICENSE` file when you publish (e.g. MIT, Apache-2.0) — this repository does not include one by default.

----